pmean/build-website/text/05/ClinicalImportanceA.md

 > the risk.\
 > \
 > These are extreme and artificial examples, but they illustrate an
-> important point: you can\'t judge clinical relevance by looking at the
+> important point: you can't judge clinical relevance by looking at the
 > p- value.
 The study with a small p-value gives you more evidence of no
 > practical effect than the study with a large p-value.\
 > \